digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/troubleshooting_guide.rst

 * **Use the API Request Logger to Locate the Component**

      One key logging component is the ``ApiRequestLogger``.
-This component is injected into the GRPC library and will log every incoming and outgoing request / message.
+This component is injected into the gRPC library and will log every incoming and outgoing request / message.
 Therefore, we can easily observe when a transaction left a node and when it arrived at a subsequent node.
-If api logging is turned on, the api request logger will print the full detail of all the GRPC messages into the log files.
+If api logging is turned on, the api request logger will print the full detail of all the gRPC messages into the log files.

 Using LNAV to View Log Files
 ----------------------------